E-mail Form

 However, the effects of these treatments have not been proven.
 Stem cells and gene therapy may be used in the future.

 Genetic therapies may be helpful to certain patients, depending on the genetic cause.
-Each therapy only works on a small number of patients, depending on their specific mutation.
+Each therapy only works on a small number of patients, depending on their specific genetic change (mutation).
+While these treatments have been shown to increase dystrophin production, they have not yet been shown to have significant clinical benefits.
 Treatments include:

 • Eteplirsen